dengty1998/id2223-lab1/README.md

 # ID2223Lab1
 This repository is Lab 1 for ID2223 Scalable ML and DL in KTH.
-It based on [Iris Serverless ML System](https://github.com/ID2223KTH/id2223kth.github.io/tree/master/src/serverless-ml-intro) from the course repository.
+It based on [Iris Serverless ML System](https://github.com/dengty1998/id2223kth.github.io/tree/master/src/serverless-ml-intro) from the course repository.

 This Lab contains two tasks:

 **Task1**: use the code about iris flower identification provided by the course to learn how to implement the serverless ML systems.
 **Task2** : build a serverless ML system for the wine quality dataset to implement the wine quality prediction function.

-The code in this repo **only** for Task2.
+The code in this repo is **only** for Task2.
 The code of Task1 can be found in the previous link.

+This repo is created for submission.
+Here is the related [repo](https://github.com/wenjianma/ID2223Lab1Task2) held by Wenjian.

 ## ID2223Lab1Task1
 In this task, we follow the lab tutorial.
 By doing this task, we learned the knowledge about how to use websites and tools like hopsworks.ai, modal.com, huggingface.com etc.